wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/文档/说明书/en-US/stylus-variable-default-values.md

 _optionalSecondaryTitleBlockSourceFileName = ''

-_selectorsOf_fontFamily_baseFontFamilyCarriers      = 'html'
-_selectorsOf_fontFamily_monospaceFontFamilyCarriers = 'kbd, pre, code'
+_selectorOf_markdownArticleParent = 'body' // This is also the parent of the div.markdown-article-toc-panel, if the div exists.
 _selectorOf_markdownArticleRoot = '' // Empty means no selector at all
-_selectorOf_markdownArticleParent = 'body' // This is also the parent of the div.markdown-article-toc-panel, if the div exists.

 _selectorOf_markdownArticleBackplateBackgroundColorCarrier = 'html'

+_selectorsOf_fontFamily_baseFontFamilyCarriers      = _selectorOf_markdownArticleRoot
+_selectorsOf_fontFamily_baseFontSizeCarriers        = _selectorOf_markdownArticleRoot
+_selectorsOf_fontFamily_monospaceFontFamilyCarriers = 'kbd, pre, code'

 _selectorOf_tocByMarkdownItTOCDoneRight = 'nav.markdown-article-toc'
 _selectorOf_backToTopLink = '.markdown-article-back-to-top'